aliawa/packetcraft/README.txt

 - recv:
     Add a recv action even if no data needs to be extracted to update the ACK counter
+    timeout: timeout in seconds or 'None' if need to wait indefinetly

 - create: